apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### January 20th, 2020: Apache Jackrabbit Oak 1.4.25 released
+Jackrabbit Oak 1.4.25 is a patch release that contains fixes and improvements over the previous 1.4.x release.
+See the [downloads](downloads.html#oak1.4) page for more details.

 #### January 16th, 2020: Apache Jackrabbit Oak 1.22.0 released
 Apache Jackrabbit Oak 1.22.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.